lamalice/lamalice/README.md

 - Implement Adapter to RecyclerView with LayoutManager - https://developer.android.com/codelabs/basic-android-kotlin-training-recyclerview-scrollable-list#3
 - Implement ARCore SDK (Augmented Reality SDK powered by Google) - https://github.com/SceneView/sceneview-android.git
+- Use Retrofit to make HTTP requests to a RESTful API
+- Understand what a Model-view-viewmodel (MVVM) is and implement it
+- Implement proper callbacks for lifecycle handling within the Activity

 ✨✨✨